Here's an easy-reference guide to Disney Cruise Line's alcohol policy:

 Purchasing alcohol in port to bring onboard: Alcohol may be brought on in ports of call in the same allocation as embarkation day; corkage fees apply and excess amounts will be stored to return to the passenger at the end of the voyage.

-Purchasing liquor in ships' duty-free shop: Liquor purchased at the duty-free shop onboard is held until the last night of the cruise.
+Purchasing alcohol in ships' duty-free shop(s): Alcohol purchased at the duty-free shop onboard is held until the end the cruise.